CharlesCarley/HackComputer/README.md

     -o, --output  Specify an output file
 ```

 ### Compiler Tools

+This project is a collection of tools that implements the recommended compiler structure.

 #### SyntaxAnalyzer

+##### Jack Grammar

 #### Jack2XML

 #### CompileUtils

+Utilities that tie together the syntax analyzer and the code generator

 #### CodeGenerator

 #### Compiler

+Is the compiler that ties together the whole system into a single executable file that can be executed with the computer
+executable.

 ### Bindings